sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/3400 - llm-prompt.md

 Sensible inputs a prompt to a large-language model (LLM) by combining:

-- configurable introductory instructions
+- a prompt introduction
 - the descriptive prompts you configure in a method such as the [List](doc:list) or [Query](doc:query) methods.
-- a configurable excerpt, or "context", extracted from the document.
+- the excerpts, or "context", extracted from the document.

 See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query](doc:question) method: